atthecodeface/slm/sphinx/index.rst

 .. warning::
 	This documentation is a work in progress.
-Recent deployments of OpenCL acceleration and splitting of the git repo have not yet been incorporated.
+	Recent deployments of OpenCL acceleration
+	and splitting of the git repo are being incorporated now.